Board of Directors

 She lives in a Windows- and Apple-free household in California.
 In her spare time, Rosanna knits, reads, does crosswords, and wishes she actually has spare time.
 She can be reached at email@example.com.

-Kristi Progri is the Program Coordinator of the GNOME Foundation, helping organize conferences, programs, and activities in accordance with the mission and goals of the organization.
+Kristi Progri is the Program Manager of the GNOME Foundation, helping organize conferences, programs, and activities in accordance with the mission and goals of the organization.

 Melissa Wu is a Program Coordinator for the GNOME Foundation, leading the GNOME Coding Challenge.